General Hospital Actors You May Not Know Passed Away

 Actor Jay Pickett appeared on "Days of Our Lives" as Dr. Chip Lakin before settling into a long stint as the perennially troubled paramedic and teacher Frank Scanlon on the "General Hospital" spin-off "Port Charles" for four years.
 He then moved to the flagship series for two different roles.
 First, Pickett played Detective David Harper, who fought mob activity in Port Charles, and then switched sides to briefly assume the role of drug dealer Lorenzo Alcazar in 2006 after actor Ted King, who played the character from 2003 to 2007, underwent surgery.

-Pickett worked extensively in television throughout the late 1980s and '90s, scoring guest roles on "China Beach," "Mr. Belvedere," and "Matlock" before heading to "Port Charles" in 1991.
+Pickett worked extensively in TV throughout the late 1980s and '90s, scoring guest roles on "China Beach," "Mr. Belvedere," and "Matlock" before heading to "Port Charles" in 1991.
 After completing his final soap assignment in 2008, he returned to guest roles on primetime series like "Desperate Housewives" and "NCIS: Los Angeles."
 In the 2000s, Pickett, who began his career in low-budget features like "Boston Strangler: The Untold Story," also appeared in a string of independently made Western-themed dramas like "A Soldier's Revenge" and "Last Shoot Out."
-Pickett also made his debut as a scriptwriter on one such title, "Soda Springs," in 2012 and directed a short film, "Snake River Rising," in 2018.
+He made his screenwriting debut on one such title, 2012's "Soda Springs," and directed a short film, "Snake River Rising," in 2018.

 While on location in Idaho for another Western he'd written titled "Treasure Valley" in 2021, the 60-year-old Pickett suffered a fatal heart attack on July 30, 2021.